Our Research

 Research Focused on Reserve Polysaccharide Biology

-The IBSP team (Integrative Biology of Reserve Polysaccharides) aligns its work with the strategic axis “Energy Storage Polysaccharides” championed by the UGSF unit for the 2026–2030 period.
-Our research aims to elucidate the metabolism, structure, and regulation of reserve polysaccharides, particularly starch, to explore their evolutionary diversity, and to understand their response to abiotic stresses such as temperature or light.
+The IBSP team (Integrative Biology of Storage Polysaccharides) conducts its research within the strategic axis ‘Biomass Polysaccharides’ led by the UGSF laboratory for the 2026–2030 period.
+Our work aims to elucidate the metabolism, structure, and regulation of storage polysaccharides, especially starch, to explore their evolutionary diversity and to understand their responses to abiotic stresses such as temperature and light.

-This work is particularly relevant in the context of ecological, food, and energy transition, where polysaccharides are expected to play a major role in food security, the valorization of plant biomass, and the development of sustainable biomaterials.
+This research takes on its full significance in the context of ecological, food, and energy transitions, where polysaccharides are expected to play a major role in food security, biomass valorization, and the development of sustainable biomaterials.

-The IBSP team’s work is structured around four major fundamental biological questions, which form the foundation of our scientific approach.
+The work of the IBSP team is organized around four fundamental biological questions, which form the foundation of our scientific approach.

 In parallel, we develop cross-cutting and exploratory projects, with a strong technological or interdisciplinary component, which enrich our understanding and open up new application perspectives.